The Red Queen Passage of Lewis Caroll’s “Through the Looking-Glass”

 Before having a conversation with the Red Queen, Alice and the Queen must first meet.
 She tells Rose she will go (directly toward her) and meet her, but Rose replies she cannot possibly do that, and advises her to walk the other way.
 Indeed, Alice’s attempt at a direct route to the Queen fails, but when, in desperation, she goes in the opposite direction, voila! the two come face to face.

-Here Dodgson seems to be making an allusion to the fact that, in the satisfaction of certain kinds of intellectual curiosity, the direct path often leads nowhere while paradoxical paths produce results.
+Here Dodgson seems to be making an allusion to the fact that, in the satisfaction of certain kinds of intellectual curiosity, the direct path often leads nowhere while paradoxical paths may produce unexpected results.

 Was this a sly way for Dodgson to illuminate a tenet of the Red Queen Principle?
 Or was it a caricature of scientific inquiry in general?
 More likely it was both.
 The entire book argues against relying exclusively on Occam’s razor, in that it champions tediously unorthodox methods over simpler, orthodox ones, especially conventional shortcuts.
 The Red Queen Principle is counterintuitive, and anyone who slavishly applies Occam’s razor might pass it by.